shieman/VideoProcess/README.md

 # VideoProcess
-Tools to colorize and scale resolution for images and videos and add FPS to videos.
+Tools to colorize and upscale resolution for images and videos and add FPS to videos.
 All that thanks to Machine Learning.
 3 tools to increase video quality.

+# Super Resolution
+This module contains several learning-based algorithms for upscaling an image.
+The models :
+EDSR
+     x2, x3, x4 trained models available
+    Advantage: Highly accurate
+    Disadvantage: Slow and large filesize

+ESPCN
+    x2, x3, x4 trained models available
+    Advantage: It is tiny and fast, and still performs well.
+    Disadvantage: Perform worse visually than newer, more robust models.

+FSRCNN
+    Advantage: Fast, small and accurate
+    Disadvantage: Not state-of-the-art accuracy

+LapSRN
+    x2, x4, x8 trained models available
+    Advantage: The model can do multi-scale super-resolution with one forward pass.
+    Disadvantage: It is slower than ESPCN and FSRCNN, and the accuracy is worse than EDSR.

 # DAIN